Those fortunate enough to have a dishwasher are in for good news: you can use your dishwasher to clean many household items, too!

 Getting the little stuff spotless is part of Spring Cleaning, but that doesn’t mean you’ve got to do it all by hand.
-You can slip most of the things below into your dishwasher while doing the dishes, or run them as a separate load.
+You can slip most of the things below into your dishwasher while doing the dishes or run them as a separate load.

 - Glass or plastic light fixture globes.
 Dump out any dead bugs or debris you find, then put it on the top rack.
 Be sure other items in the dishwasher aren’t going to bang against the light cover, though.
 They’re not as sturdy as drinkware.

 - Cabinet and drawer pulls.
 Grimy cupboard or drawer hardware is no match for your dishwasher.
-As long as they’re not vintage or hand-painted, you can clean them in the dishwasher’s utensil basket, or tuck them into a dishwasher-safe zippered mesh bag on the top rack.
+As long as they’re not vintage or hand-painted, you can clean them in the dishwasher’s utensil basket or tuck them into a dishwasher-safe zippered mesh bag on the top rack.
 (Don’t wash the screws, though.)

 - Some ceiling fan blades.
 If your ceiling fan has plastic or vinyl blades, you can get them spotless in the top rack of your dishwasher on a quick cycle.
 Remove them to air dry and reattach.
 (Don’t do this with wood blades.)

 - Window screens.
 Breezes blowing through dirty screens add more dust to your home.
-Wash them in your dishwasher on the quick or gentle cycle.
+Wash them in your dishwasher on a quick or gentle cycle.
 If you can remove the top rack, you can clean several at once!
 Remove them to air dry.